 This was all brought into focus two weeks ago while attending the Caribbean Conference on Sustainable Tourism Development in Saint Vincent & The Grenadines.
-Hurricane Dorian passed over and thankfully there was no destruction, so the conference was able to resume after a one-day delay.
+Hurricane Dorian passed over, and thankfully, there was no destruction, so the conference was able to resume after a one-day delay.
 Sadly, Hurricane Dorian went on to wreak havoc on two of the 700 islands in The Bahamas.
-Popular tourist destinations, it will take years for those two Bahamas islands (Abaco and Grand Bahama) to fully bounce back!
+It will take years for those two Bahamas islands (Abaco and Grand Bahama) to bounce back fully!

 Reflecting on the conference, below are what I believe to be the five critical elements for developing sustainable tourism in the Caribbean: